hvadhedderde/wtf-js-merger/README.md

 Note on lack of minification:
-Does not (and should not) minify the JavaScript as the minification process is considered excessive, disabling meaningful debug output with obscurity in production evironments.Well structured JavaScript and optimized webserver delivery of fewer files easily provide greater optimization than minification.
+Does not (and should not) minify the JavaScript as the minification process is considered excessive, disabling meaningful debug output with obscurity in production evironments.
+Well structured JavaScript and optimized webserver delivery of fewer files easily provide greater optimization than minification.